-This detailed walkthrough will go over everything that’s new in Google’s Android 8 Oreo software update for your phone or tablet.
-Then, we’ll compare the changes to Android 7.0 Nougat so you know what to expect or what just changed on your device.
+In this detailed walthrough we’ll go over everything that’s new in Google’s Android 8 Oreo software update for your phone or tablet.
+Then, we’ll compare the changes to Android 7.0 Nougat so you know what changed on your device.
 Including any new features from the 8.1 Oreo update and beyond.

-You’ll find well over 50 changes in Oreo, but only a few are quickly noticeable.
+You’ll find well over 50 changes in Oreo, but only a few are noticeable at first glance.
 That’s because most are behind the scenes tweaks but will still make a big difference for daily use.
 Then, manufacturers like Samsung or LG made a few additional changes.
-Some noteworthy features include bundled notifications, smart text selection, notification dots, picture-in-picture mode, new Android emoji and more.
+Some noteworthy features include bundled notifications, smart text selection, notification dots, picture-in-picture mode, AR, new Android emoji and more.

 Google promised a smarter, faster and more powerful experience on Android Oreo when they released it on August 21st, 2017.
-It’s now nearly a year later, May 2018, and some users are still waiting for it to arrive.
-And while Android P is already in beta, it’s Android 8.0 Oreo that’s still coming soon to millions of devices from Samsung, LG, HTC, Motorola and more.
-Well, if you don’t have it already.
+It’s now nearly a year later, Android P is almost here, and some users are still waiting for Oreo.
+Manufacturers like Samsung, LG, OnePlus, HTC, Motorola and more are all finishing Oreo updates, if they haven’t already.

 Oreo is a free software update for smartphones, tablets and media devices that support it.
 It first arrived back in August of 2017, and then Android 8.1 Oreo in December.
 Currently, most Google Pixel or Nexus phones already have Android 8.1 Oreo.
 They were the first devices to receive an update.
-Then, select products from Motorola, OnePlus, HTC, Huawei, and others are on the original 8.0 Oreo release.
+Then, select products from Motorola, OnePlus, HTC, Huawei, and others are on the original Android 8.0 Oreo release.
+Most phones don’t have Android 8.1 and will skip right to Android P.

 And while we’ve seen a lot of updates arrive, millions of users still don’t have the latest software.
 That said, the biggest update came over the last 2-3 months to most Samsung Galaxy devices.
 If you just got Oreo, check out the slideshow below so you know what’s new and what changed.